JesterChenpw/TOTK-Master-Mode/README.md

 - **Demon King Ganondorf buff+**: Demon King Ganondorf buff but on steroids.
 Demon King Ganondorf is even tankier and stronger, and now deletes your heart containers with ALL of his attacks.
 He puts all shields at one durability in one attack and all non-Master Sword weapons that hit him will break in one hit.
 - **Enemy Health Regeneration**: Most of the enemies regenerate slowly their health on a %age basis after 5 seconds untouched, until they regenerated 100% of their health.
 Made by MaxLastBreath.
 - **Hardcore Floating Coliseum**: Very unrecommended option unless you want to suffer.
 This makes the Floating Coliseum way harder than it is in the base mod.
+- **Lieutenant scaling**: Enemies can scale into Lieutenants, making them not unique anymore, and much more present in the overworld after a while.
 - **True Demon King's Army+**: True Demon King's Army but on steroids.
 Very painful, and absolutely not balanced.
 WARNING: This may crash your Nintendo Switch hardware.

 ### How to install